michael2012z/BitBible/markdown/Etheridge/files/John.md

 14. And it was the preparation for the petscha.
 AND it was about the sixth hour.
 And he said to the Jihudoyee, Behold your king!

-15. But they cried out, Take him away, take him away! crucify him,Or, suspend him. crucify him!
-Pilatos saith to them, Your king shall I crucify?
-The chief priests say to him, We have no king but Cesar.
+15. But they cried out, Take him away, take him away! crucify him,

 16. Then delivered he him to them, that they might crucify him.

 17. And they took Jeshu, and led him forth, bearing his cross to a place which is called A Skull, but in Hebrew is Gogultha:

-18. there they crucified him, and with him two others, one on either side,Or, one here, and one here. and Jeshu in the midst.
+18. there they crucified him, and with him two others, one on either side,

 19. And a tablet also wrote Pilatos, and set it on the cross; and it was thus written, This is Jeshu Natsroya, King of the Jihudoyee.